Toulouse

 The options available for holidaymakers in the south of France seem almost endless.
 Whatever type of traveler you are, you’re sure to find plenty to make you fall in love with the region.

-Today, we’re sharing some of our favorite places in the south of France that travelers who have a bit of time on their hands may want to visit.
-Of course, there are many destinations in France where you could comfortably spend two weeks or more without moving.
+Today, we’re sharing some of our favorite places in the south of France that travelers with a bit of time may want to visit.
+Of course, France has many destinations where you could comfortably spend two weeks or more without moving.
 But if you’re coming to the south of France on a 12-day or 2-week trip and want to explore this marvelous region, you’ll want to add some of our selections to your travel itinerary!

-The destinations have been arranged from the west to the east of the country, should you wish to plot a travel route.
+Should you wish to plot a travel route, the destinations have been arranged from the west to the east of the country.

 If Toulouse is one of the places you’re set to visit on your French sojourn, do have a browse of our full range of Toulouse Walking Food Tours.